Skip to content

 Martin Luther King, Jr. speaking to 1199 members.

 Often called “my favorite union” by Martin Luther King Jr., District 1199 is a bold, democratic labor organization with a long activist tradition.
-Since the New England branch of 1199 was established in 1968, we’ve united more than 20,000 workers to win a voice at work to demand improvements for people in nursing homes, hospitals, state and community-based health care services.
+Since the New England branch of 1199 was established in 1968, we’ve united more nearly 30,000 workers to win a voice at work to demand improvements for people in nursing homes, hospitals, state – and community-based healthcare services.

 By standing up for ourselves the people we care for, 1199ers have won: